AlbinoGeek/Economy/README.md

 Latest: v0.1.3-alpha

+## Special `Agent`s

+    E.B. | The Middle-Man
+    - Allows two Agent to trade, at edge of radius
+      - Gains +1 Money from Trades these trades```

+    Malscythe | Item: Liquor
+    - ?

+    SadCloud123 | Item: Crystals
+    - ?

+    vassvik | Item: Meme
+    - Owner of the world's supply of memes

+    Westermin | Item: Magic Mushroom
+    - ?

+    wubbalubbadubdub | ?
+    -

 ## Screenshots

 Console generation and display of a [`Map`](/EconomyTest/Map.cs), and round / turn-based simulation of a [`Market`](/EconomyTest/Economy/Market.cs) full of [`Agent`](/EconomyTest/Economy/Agent.cs)s